snotskie/ttrpg/md/index.md

 One approach to representing such situations is to lower the target for the Check or Contest involved.

-Another is to keep the target the same, but offer the player a $+dc2$ bonus to relevant Checks or Contests instead.
-You can offer this as a flat bonus on top of the relevant rolls, regardless of the result; or you could offer this only if a relevant roll would have failed, as though it were a "protect yourself" Ability.
-Note though, a small flat bonus is much more powerful than a large "protect yourself."
+Another is to keep the target the same, but offer the player a $+dc2$ bonus to relevant Checks or Contests instead if a relevant roll would have failed, as though it were a "protect yourself" Ability.

 ---
 <!-- _class: guide -->